26 Oct 2021

 Katharina Stenholm speaks with Maaike van Hettema on ecosystem and egosystem.

 Maaike: Today I'm joined by Katharina Stenholm, Independent Advisor.
 But you are also the former Council Member of the Food and Nature Board of the World Business Council for Sustainable Development.
-And you are also the former global leader of the Nature Sustainability team and Global Procurement organisation of Danone.
+And you are also the former global leader of the Nature Sustainability team and Global Procurement organization of Danone.

 Katharina: Absolutely, yes.